scurker/scurker.com/site/resume/index.md

             <li>
               Led efforts to modernize the axe DevTools browser extension, including:
               <ul>
-                <li>Improved confidence by building a comprehensive end-to-end test suite to work exclusively with Chrome devtools extensions.</li>
+                <li>Improved confidence by building a comprehensive end-to-end test suite to work exclusively with Chrome DevTools extensions.</li>
-                <li>Collaborating with design teams to unify internal pattern libraries and dark/light theming.</li>
+                <li>Collaborating with design team to unify internal pattern libraries and dark/light theming.</li>
               </ul>
             </li>
             <li>Led implementation of many key features of the extension, including tools to guide users through interactive testing of their own websites to satisfy WCAG requirements.</li>